IStock: iStockalypse event

 The iStockalypse was founded in 2005, as an official multi-day iStock photography event offering premium training.
 It is held several times a year for contributing artists and photographers.

-Since the first event in Las Vegas, iStock has visited Seattle, Boston, Ljubljana, Prague, Austin, Barcelona, Marseilles, Buenos Aires, Malta, Berlin, Calgary, Istanbul, Cannes, Tokyo, London, Milan, Singapore, Sao Paulo, Los Angeles and Paris.
-In March 2015 the event was organized in Dubai to get authentic, local shots of the city and its people.
+Since the first event in Las Vegas, iStock has visited Seattle, Boston, Ljubljana, Prague, Austin, Barcelona, Marseille, Buenos Aires, Malta, Berlin, Calgary, Istanbul, Cannes, Tokyo, London, Milan, Singapore, São Paulo, Los Angeles and Paris.
+In March 2015, the event was organized in Dubai to get authentic, local shots of the city and its people.